 The agent who answers apologizes for the disaster before you say a word.
-She knows your name, and recommends you step into the shade while she finds out what happened.
+She knows your name and recommends you step into the shade while she finds out what happened.
 Within seconds she has discovered the problem and offers a solution.
-Her confidence and efficiency is comforting – she’s all business yet understanding.
+Her confidence and efficiency are comforting – she’s all business yet understanding.
 Before hanging up, she inquires as to whether you’d like to transfer credit to your friend’s account.
 This is the only question she asks during the 120 seconds of conversation.

 The Era of Service Bots: